annikagrosz/EcoPhyloSim/README.md

 # PhyloSim

-R package for simulation of biogeographical and phylogenetic data
+A model, provided as an R package, for the simulation of spatially explicit biogeographical and phylogenetic data.

 ### Installation

-#### For users

 You can install directly from gh, using the 'devtools' package: